juliandev/juliandev/README.md

 ### Hi there 👋

+I'm a Software Engineer specialised in backend development.

+Fast learner and eager to explore new technologies.
+Always questioning the status quo and wanting to improve.
+Able and willing to think outside the box.

 <!--
 **juliandev/juliandev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.